AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

    >[!NOTE]
    >
-   >Even if one or more remote assets are not fetched, the page is published.
-The component using the remote asset is published empty.
+   >Even if one or more remote assets are not fetched completely, the page is published.
 The [!DNL Experience Manager] notification area displays a notification for errors that show in asynchronous jobs page.

 >[!CAUTION]
 >